S68 (Rhine-Ruhr S-Bahn)

 Line S 68 is an S-Bahn line on the Rhine-Ruhr network.
 It is operated by DB Regio.
 It was established on 13 December 2009.
 It is a relief service operating during peak hours on weekdays between and via Düsseldorf Hbf.
 It was operated using a double set of class 420.
-Since November 2022, operations have been suspended due to staff shortages.
+Since November 2022, operations have been suspended due to staff shortages.The route was operated again from summer 2024 to autumn 2024.
+With the timetable change in December 2025, operations resumed for parts of the following year.
+However, the line continues to struggle with a lack of reliability.